What are the most important things to know about Biktarvy?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking Biktarvy during pregnancy.
-For more information on the use of Biktarvy during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+For more information on the use of Biktarvy during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, , or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John's wort) you are taking or plan to take.
 Biktarvy may affect the way other medicines or products work, and other medicines or products may affect how Biktarvy works.
 Taking Biktarvy together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take Biktarvy?

 Take Biktarvy according to your health care provider’s instructions.
 Do not miss a

 Take Biktarvy by mouth with or without food.
 If you are taking any other medicines or supplements, including antacids, carefully follow instructions on how to take them with Biktarvy.

 Do not take Biktarvy with other HIV medicines.

 If you have taken too much Biktarvy, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Biktarvy, see the FDA drug label.